transcom/mymove-docs/docs/backend/guides/open-telemetry.md

 The custom code for collecting database connection stats also lives within the package at `pkg/telemetry/db.go`.

+The code for hooking into the Go runtime library for memory stats lives within the package at `pkg/telemetry/runtime.go`

 ### Instrumentation

 The ecosystem of Open Telemetry comes with many built in and 3rd party libraries for plugging into our existing code with little or no customization.